October 22, 2025

 Imagine for a moment this scenario.
 Your consumers’ buying intent is very high – you’re already opening a bottle of your best champagne.
 Suddenly – looking closely at data – you’re realizing that the conversion rate still falls way behind the other metrics.
 People are not converting!
 In such a situation you require a simple answer not to the questions “how much?” but “why!?”.
-And the correct goals analytics setting in CUX can answer that question immediately.
+And the reply requires effective user behavior analysis.
+The goals setting in CUX can answer that question immediately.

-Goals let you measure only what matters for your business by focusing on the most important data insights.
-The types of goals can be different – you do not have to focus only on sales, but also intentions to sell, abandoned carts, user registrations, subscriptions to newsletters, going through specific categories on the website, form fill-outs or specific paths to be overcome.
-Thanks to properly configured Goal you’ll be able to track clicks, scrolls, page loads, activities related to form filling or traffic from referrals.
+Goals let you focus website tracking analytics efforts and measure only what matters for your business by zeroing on the most important data insights.
+The types of behavior analytics goals can be different – you do not have to focus only on sales, but also intentions to sell, abandoned carts, user registrations, subscriptions to newsletters, going through specific categories on the website, form fill-outs or specific paths to be overcome.
+Thanks to properly configured Goal you’ll be able to perform targeted user tracking forclicks, scrolls, page loads, activities related to form filling or traffic from referrals.

 Imagine your business goal is for customers to fill out a contact form – it’s the main place where your sales operate.
 There will be no important information for you – at least in the context of monetization – in how much time users spend reading your blog or scrolling through the privacy policy.
 Setting the goal to “Send contact form” will allow you to automatically filter out those visits that will show the achieved goal.
 Thanks to them, you’ll be able to streamline the contact process, spot problems faced by your users or change the page layout so that they convert more and faster.

 Each business is different, therefore each business can be after a completely different business goal.
-At CUX, you have the ability to create as many of your custom own goals as you wish, with an unlimited number of steps to be completed by your users.
+At CUX, you can create custom goals to facilitate granular behavioral segmentation, allowing you to analyze users completing specific, multi-step sequences.

-CUX auto-captures events on the websites, so you do not need specialistic knowledge or help from developers to set goals – it’s as easy as pie!
+Because CUX is one of the behavioral analytics tools that auto-captures events, you don't need specialist knowledge to set goals – it’s as easy as pie!
 See how to set your own custom goal.

 To build your goals, you can use different events prepared by CUX, such as: